Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

 # Getting started with xApps

-In this tutorial, you will learn how to create a basic XApp using Cognigy.
+In this tutorial, you will learn how to create a basic xApp using Cognigy.
 The xApp will collect email addresses from users via a voice channel and display an Adaptive Card for data entry.
 We will also implement SMS functionality to send a link to the xApp via text message.

 This tutorial contains two parts: